 FAQ

 This is a personal preference.
-If you have the time to brine a turkey, it does a fantastic job flavoring the whole thing.
+If you have the time to brine a turkey, it does a fantastic job of flavoring the whole thing.
 It does require several days to get that whole flavor profile.
 Injecting a turkey doesn't take as much time or prep work and gets the flavor throughout.
 You do need an injection kit to inject a turkey.

 Andrea says